Quarkykoala/Manotar/README.md

 ## Security and Privacy

-This application handles sensitive mental health data and complies with GDPR requirements.
-All data is anonymized and users have the right to request data deletion.
+This application handles sensitive mental health data and complies with GDPR requirements:
+- All data is anonymized in dashboard views
+- Users have the right to request data deletion (within 30 days)
+- Data retention period is limited to 24 months
+- Secure authentication and role-based access control
+- All API endpoints are protected with appropriate authorization checks